the-vegetarian-vampire/Data-Structures/README.md

 `pivot` - an element used as a reference point to partition a data set into two separate groups
 `recursion` - keeps track of state
 `inductive proof` - used to establish the truth of an infinite number of cases; commonly used to analyze recursive algorithms.
+`NP-completeness` - no known fast solution, rather optimal (greedy algo) or `approximation algo` usually suffices
+ - how fast
+ - how close to optimal
+ - sometimes perfect in the enemy of good

+`sets` - can't have duplicates - keep track of distinct items without caring about their order or frequency.
+  - set intersection
+  - set union
+  - set difference
+  - set covering

 ------
 # Linked lists vs. Arrays